The Crochet Crowd

 Hexagon Rainbow Newborn Blanket crocheted by Jeanne Steinhilber

-This blanket could easily be done with any yarn including your favorite self-striping yarn, such as Caron Cakes.
-Just let the yarn flow and enjoy the design for a quick and easy blanket.
+This blanket could easily be done with any yarn, including your favourite self-striping yarn, such as Caron Cakes.
+Just let the yarn flow and enjoy the design to make a quick, easy blanket.

 When you upload your project to The Crochet Crowd Stitch Social Group or Instagram, feel free to tag me so I can see what you have crocheted.
 Follow me on Instagram @ jeannestein or on Facebook.
 My designs can also be saved in your Ravelry favorites by following me HERE.